 The mosque Architecture

-All of us a well aware of the great Architecture of Taj Mahal, which was built in 1631 about 390years ago, it was commissioned by Shah Jahan in memory of his wife pass on in the same, year giving birth to their 14th child.
+All of us a well aware of the great Architecture of Taj Mahal, which was built in 1631 about 390years ago, it was commissioned by Shah Jahan in memory of his wife passed On in the same, year giving birth to their 14th child.
 This is Mosque build by Datoh Panglima Kinta Muhamad Yusuf bin Lassam.
-In the same year for his beloved wife passed away on the same year 1898.
+In the same year for his beloved wife passed away in the same year 1898.